 The amount of tax due on a vehicle will vary according to the type of vehicle, engine size and CO2 emissions (CO2 only applies to cars registered after 1st March 2001).
 Each vehicle is allocated a tax band based on engine emissions.
 Use the tables on the Government website to help you find the cost of tax on your vehicle.

-Despite being used as a term by arrogant drivers towards cyclists, there is no such thing as road tax.
+There is no such thing as road tax.
 The correct term is vehicle tax, car tax, or VED (Vehicle Excise Duty).
 Vehicle tax collected by the government goes into the general funds of the Treasury, and not towards repairing roads.

 The paper tax discs issued by the DVLA and displayed in car windscreens as proof of payment stopped being issued on 1st October 2014.

 Police now check whether a vehicle is taxed by using the Automatic Number Plate Recognition (ANPR) cameras in their vehicles which connects to the DVLA database.
 There are also static cameras at the side of many roads across the UK which use ANPR, and will flag up if an untaxed vehicle is driving around.
 Fines are automatically processed and sent out to owners of vehicles not taxed or SORN.

 You can pay for vehicle tax on this government website.
 You can also pay over the phone or at a local Post Office.
 You will need your V5C registration document, a V5C/2 new keeper supplement, or your reminder letter in order to pay the tax.

 Driving without tax will incur an £80 automatic fine.
 This may be discounted on early repayment.
 Failure to pay the fine could lead to a court prosecution and a fine of up to £1000 plus court costs.